rohilshah95/BotsUp/SERVICE.md

 Dialogflow provides AI-powered conversional interfaces that can be easily trained and integrated to any platform.
 The ‘apiai’ node module has been used to interface with dialogflow.
 All inputs sent by the user Slack are sent to dialogflow in order to extract an intent from the user’s natural language message.
 We have created the following intents

-#### Process Intents
-These are the intents that trigger a particular process

-**GenericAnalysis** - This intent handles the conversion that leads the user to sending a GIT url or uploading a source file
-* AnalysisChoice - This intent handles
-* DefMethod -
-* Language -

-**Generic Intents** - These intents enrich the conversion with the user.
-* Greeting - Handles greetings from the user
-* Help - Handles any help requested by the user
-* Farewell - Handles goodbyes

 #### SonarQube
 SonarQube is an open source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ languages like Java, JavaScript, Python etc. It offers reports and recommendations on any discrepancy it finds on the analysed code